Topic outline

 The course is held on the second term.
 The tentative schedule for A.A.
 2022/23 is provided in table below.

-The first lecture of the course will be ON THE WEEK OF FEBRUARY 20-24 (exact date TBD).
+The first lecture of the course will be ON FEBRUARY 21st 2023 h.
+11.30 (note the slightly delayed starting time for only this lecture).
 The course will be hybrid, both in person and online on the dedicated MS Team.

 Recordings of the lectures will be made available to the students following the course.